 The Dingle Peninsula

 In a couple rare districts, you’ll hear Irish spoken in day to day life.
 Most of the Gaeltacht regions lie on Ireland’s west coast in scattered pockets.
-I assume these areas were geographically farther away and England found it more difficult to enforce their colonization efforts.
+I assume these areas were geographically farther away so the English found it difficult to enforce their colonization efforts.

 Anyway, Dingle is one of these special rare regions and the main way you’ll notice is that the road signs say “An Daingean” or “Daingean Uí Chúis,” (meaning Ó Cúis’ fort).
 Don’t worry, right below this they spell out DINGLE for the tourists!